Gonzalo Queipo de Llano: The Civil War

-On 15 August in Badajoz, following a fierce battle and mass public executions in the bull ring, Portuguese and French journalists were stunned by the smell and sight of piles of burnt bodies in the cemetery shown to them by their guide, a local priest, who claimed "They deserved this."
+On 15 August in Badajoz, following a fierce battle and mass public executions in the bull ring, Portuguese and French journalists were stunned by the smell and sight of piles of burnt bodies in the cemetery shown to them by their guide, a local priest, who said "They deserved this."
 Following this, Franco told Queipo de Llano to exercise strict control over all photographers.
 Queipo de Llano and others supported Franco as generalissimo and he became their head of state on 1 October.
 On 12 December, Franco created three large army units, including the Army of the South led by Queipo de Llano.
 A brutal Spanish-Italian attack crushed republican resistance in and around Málaga; thousands of refugee families continued to be shelled as they fled, in what became known as the Desbandá.
 In 1937, the southern Army worked with General Andrés Saliquet's Army of the Centre.
 Tens of thousands were killed in the area dominated by Queipo de Llano during the war and a similar number imprisoned.
 The coup in Seville, actually planned by major Cuesta Monereo, was claimed by Queipo de Llano as proof of his own mastery, bragging that he'd taken Seville with just 145 troops and civilians; broadcasting in early 1938, he reduced the number to fifteen men fighting against one hundred thousand communists.
 With the south secure, his essentially independent governance of the region led to further disputes with Franco and locally.

 Always something of an outcast for his coarseness, jibes and republican sympathies, he had not been made part of the cabinet after the National Council was formed and was bitter about Falangists in positions of control.
 He'd demonstrated some skill in the administration of industry and agriculture in Andalucia - if wholly in favour of Nationalist supporters - but his control was steadily weakened.